der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccount.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The customer ID of this account.
+String|Customer ID of this account.

 ## <a name="getentitytype"></a>getEntityType
 Returns the type of this account as a String, which is, Account.
 ### Returns:
 |Type|Description|
 |-|-
-String|The type of this account as a String, which is, Account.
+String|Type of this account as a String, which is, Account.

 ## <a name="getname"></a>getName
 Returns the name of this account.